ooples/pine_script_docs/source/concepts/Inputs.rst

   calls to plot conditionally.
 When the user unchecks the checkbox of the ``showBBInput`` input, the variable's value becomes ``false``.
 When that happens, our `plot() <https://www.tradingview.com/pine-script-reference/v5/#fun_plot>`__ calls plot the `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__ value, which displays nothing.
+  We use ``true`` as the default value of the input, so the BBs plot by default.
 - Because we use the ``inline`` parameter for the ``bbFactorInput`` variable, its input field in the "Inputs" tab does not align vertically with that of ``maLengthInput``, which doesn't use ``inline``.